wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 	$ coverage run --source='.' manage.py test rango

-This will run through all the tests and collect the coverage data for the rango application.
+This will run through all the tests and collect the coverage data for the Rango application.
 To see the coverage report you need to then type:

 {lang="text",linenos=off}
 	$ coverage report